The Award of Your Degree

 The letter and pass list will confirm that you have met the requirements of the degree, subject to conferment at congregation and being free from debt.
 Until the degree has been officially conferred, the University can provide you with a statement confirming that they have satisfied the examiners, should copies of the Pass List not be considered adequate by other authorities.

 Included with the letter and pass list will be information on how to register for the next congregation ceremonies, whether you wish to receive your degree in person or in absentia, and how to ensure that your parchment - which will be sent to you after the congregaton ceremony - is sent to the correct addresss.

-If you wish to attend congregation, you will need to regsiter for the ceremony by the registration deadline (available from the Ceremonies webpages below), and you will need to have uploaded your final thesis and received your pass list by pass list deadline.
+If you wish to attend congregation, you will need to register for the ceremony by the registration deadline (available from the Ceremonies webpages below), and you will need to have uploaded your final thesis by the pass list deadline.

 The pass list deadlines are: